smbkr/ts-workspaces/README.md

 }
 ```

-For each tsconfig, we have to declare the rootDir, outDir , include properties.
-They can’t be hoisted in the root config
+For each package's tsconfig, we have to declare the rootDir, outDir and include properties.
+They can’t be hoisted in the
-because they are resolved relative to the config they are in.
+root config because they are resolved relative to the config they are in.

+**TODO:**

+it would be better if we didn't need an explicit entry for every package in the root tsconfig.json so that packages just
+got detected automatically.

 ## packages